Tiotao/val.js/README.md

         errorMessage: "default error message"
     }
     ],
-    validHandler: validHandler,         // what happens when a field is valid. eg.
+    validHandler: validHandler,         // what happens when a field is valid, optional. eg.
                                         // validHandler($entry, validClass, invalidClass, errorMsgClass)
-    invalidHandler: invalidHandler,     // what happens when a field is invalid. eg.
+    invalidHandler: invalidHandler,     // what happens when a field is invalid, optional. eg.
                                         // invalidHandler($entry, validClass, invalidClass, errorMsgClass, errorMsg)
-    validClass: 'validClassName',       // append to field when it is valid
+    validClass: 'validClassName',       // append to field when it is valid, optional, default: '.valid'
-    invalidClass: 'invalidClassName',   // append to field when it is invalid
+    invalidClass: 'invalidClassName',   // append to field when it is invalid, optional, default: '.invalid'
-    errorMsgClass: 'errorMsgClassName'  // create an div with this class when msg need to be shown
+    errorMsgClass: 'errorMsgClassName', // create an div with this class when msg need to be shown, optional, default: '.errorMsg'
-    errorMsg: 'boolean"                 // turn on/off error message display, default: true });
+    errorMsg: 'boolean",                // turn on/off error message display, default: true
+    additionalRules: 'function',        // function that returns a boolean, representing customized condition that
+                                        // must be satisfied before user can proceed to submit the form.
+                                        // eg. checkbox must be checked.
+});
 ```
 See `demo.html` for more information.